-Make the most of sunny summer days by getting out on the water.
-From Palm Beach in the north to Cronulla in the south, there are hundreds of beaches and waterways to explore.
+Show us your playful side this summer.
+From Palm Beach in the north to Cronulla in the south, there are hundreds of beaches and waterways to explore in Sydney.
 Discover secret coves that only the locals know about, swim in an ocean pool that’s been carved straight from the rock and paddle around calm harbour bays.